 Thinking of traveling further afield?
 A BritRail pass (lasting three days to one month) offers unlimited train journeys around Great Britain, allowing you to take advantage of visits to less expensive cities like Liverpool, Cardiff and Glasgow.

-Culture vultures can visit more than 20 free museums and galleries in London, including the new Switch House at the Tate Modern.
+Culture vultures can visit more than 20 free museums and galleries in London, including the Switch House at the Tate Modern.
 Bonus: the viewing deck atop Switch House offers a striking 360-degree panorama of the city skyline, at no charge.
 For discounts on paying attractions, check out VisitBritain.com.

 For high-quality, low-cost grub, fill up at restaurant chains like Eat and Pret-a-Manger, serving fresh sandwiches and salads, Itsu, offering sushi and soups, and Wahaca, dishing up delicious Mexican dishes.
 (Good Mexican in Great Britain?
 Yes, really).